 Alternatives for displaying the roast time, bean temperature (BT) and environmental temperature (ET) have been added for those, fighting with small screen sizes on their main roasting computer, but having a secondary screen available.

-An extra set of LCDs are available as an extra window (Menu View > LCDs) that respect the color settings of the time/BT/ET LCDs from the main window.
+An extra set of LCDs are available as an extra window (Tools> LCDs) that respect the color settings of the time/BT/ET LCDs from the main window.
 This window can moved to a second screen attached to the computer running Artisan and enlarged as needed.
-Note that Delta BT is not included in this feature.
+New LCD’s include Delta, PID and Extras.

 In case your second screen is not directly connected to your computer running Artisan you can start the WebLCDs server (Menu Config>Curves, UI tab), which essentially starts a Web server fueling a Web widgets showing the roast time, BT and ET LCDs.
 This Web widget can be displayed in any browser with access to the network the laptop running the Artisan app is connected too.
 You select a free port (eg. 8080) and tick the WebLCDs flag.
 Once the server is up and running it displays the URL under which the widget is accessible.
 That URL is also encoded in a QR code that can be used to quickly open that address in a mobile phone browser.
 If the Alarm Popup flag is ticked, popups generated by the Artisans alarm system are forwarded and displayed on the Web widget too.
 Note that this mechanism supports multiple clients.